SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/mathematics/2024-07-10-math-matters-essential-math-for-aspiring-ai-experts/index.md

 <!-- ## What exactly is linear algebra?

 Linear algebra deals with the study of **linear equations**, **vector spaces**, **linear transformations**, and **matrices**.
 Linear algebra is hugely fundamental to many applied areas of math, statistics, operations research, data science, and machine learning.
 When we work with data in any of these areas, we are using linear algebra and perhaps we may not even know it. -->

+# 5. Probability and Statistics

+## Population

+In statistics and data analysis, a population refers to the total set of all possible observations or elements or items that are relevant to our analysis or experiment.
+In other words, a population refers to the entire set of possible items that we're interested in studying.

+For example:

+- In analyzing customer behavior, the population would be all possible customers (past, present, and potential future).
+- All students enrolled in a particular university.
+- All products manufactured by a company in the last year.
+- All voters in a certain election.

+### Contrast with Sample

+A population is often contrasted with a sample, which is a subset of the population.
+In many practical scenarios, it is not feasible to collect or analyze data from the entire population, so researchers select samples to estimate population characteristics (like means, proportions, etc.).

+So, studying an entire population is often:
+- Impractical (imagine surveying every single customer)
+- Too expensive (testing every single product)
+- Sometimes impossible (like when studying future customers)

+This is why we typically collect data from a smaller subset of the population, called a sample, and use statistical methods to make informed inferences about the entire population.

+### Population vs. Sample

+- **Population**: The complete group of interest.
+- **Sample**: A smaller, representative group drawn from the population that is used to make conclusions about the population.
+- For example, we might survey 1,000 customers (sample) to understand the satisfaction level of 10 million customers (population).

 [Work in progress]